PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 There are a few different ways to get around Costa Maya.
 You can take a taxi, rent a car, or book a tour.

-• Rental Car: Renting a car is a good option if you want to explore Costa Maya at your own pace.
-However, be aware that the roads can be winding and narrow.
+• Rental Car: Good option if you want to explore at your own pace.

 Tips for Cruise Passengers